Inspection Tags

 What are the Best Practices for Using Inspection Tags?

-Users should bear in mind the following considerations, amongst others, when specifying their inspection tags:
+Users should bear in mind the following considerations, amongst others, when specifying tags:

 • Clear and Durable: Use more weatherproof, tear-resistant tags if they’ll be exposed to the elements.